NVIDIA/aistore/README.md

 ![Version](https://img.shields.io/badge/version-v3.28-green.svg)
 ![Go Report Card](https://goreportcard.com/badge/github.com/NVIDIA/aistore)

 AIStore (AIS) is a lightweight distributed storage stack tailored for AI applications.
+It's an elastic cluster that can grow and shrink at runtime and can be ad-hoc deployed, with or without Kubernetes, anywhere from a single Linux machine to a bare-metal cluster of any size.
 Built from scratch, AIS provides linear scale-out across storage nodes, consistent performance, and a flexible deployment model.

 AIS consistently shows balanced I/O distribution and linear scalability across arbitrary numbers of clustered nodes.
 The system supports fast data access, reliability, and rich customization for data transformation workloads.